The Nose (opera): Act 3

 The police take up the search.
-A group of policemen are at a railway station, in order to prevent the nose from escaping, where an inspector rallies them.
+A group of policemen are at a railway station in order to prevent the nose from escaping; an inspector rallies them.
 The nose runs in and tries to stop the train, and a general pursuit ensues, resulting in its capture.
 The nose is then beaten into its normal size, wrapped and returned to Kovalyov by the inspector, but Kovalyov is unable to reattach it.
 Nor can a doctor.
 He then suspects that he has been placed under a spell by a woman called Madame Podtochina, because he would not marry her daughter.
 He writes to ask her to undo the spell, but she misinterprets the letter as a proposal to her daughter.
 She convinces him that she is innocent.
 In the city, crowds fuelled by rumours gather in search of the nose till the police restore order.

 Epilogue

 Kovalyov wakes up with his nose reattached, and dances a polka in joy.
 Yakovlevich has been released from prison and arrives to shave him.
 Afterwards Kovalyov wanders along Nevsky Prospekt greeting acquaintances, while people discuss the story.